polibee/TokenizedStocksHubcn/资料/github错误日志.md

 Error: Image static/img/tokens/XOMx.svg used in docs/products/xomx.md not found.
     at async Promise.all (index 0)
 Error: Process completed with exit code 1.

-deploy
-Branch "master" is not allowed to deploy to github-pages due to environment protection rules. deploy
-The deployment was rejected or didn't satisfy other protection rules.